When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 How to Hang Window Boxes with Mounting Brackets

-3. Installing the Window Box
+3. Secure the Box

 How to Hang Window Boxes on Vinyl Siding